"The" in German: Learning German Articles with Der Die Das

 Another helpful tip is to consider the specific word categories that nouns fall into.
 Colors used as nouns are typically neuter, such as das Rot ("red") and das Blau ("blue").
 Car brands are masculine and motorcycle brands are feminine.
 So whether you say "der BMW" or "die BMW" makes quite a difference.

-It’s important to note that there always may be exceptions, so it’s always beneficial to consult a reliable German dictionary or language resource when in doubt.
-But in the above cases, I’m not aware of any brand deriving from those patterns.
+But in the above cases, I'm not aware of any brand deriving from those patterns.

 Memorization Techniques and Final Tips